-Although Jordan is a relatively small country, with a and area of around 100,000 square Kilometres, it has three distinct climatic zones.
+Although Jordan is a relatively small country, with an area of around 100,000 square kilometres, in three distinct climatic zones.
 The largest of those is of course desert, which covers around 80% of the country.
 The western mountain heights is where most of the cities, towns and archaeological sites reside, while the Jordan Valley, averaging around 300 metres below sea level has an entirely different climate than the rest of the country.

 In brief, Jordan has hot, dry summers, and wet, relatively cold winters.
 The peak season is between March till May, and from September till November, though summers are nowhere as hot as the gulf.